 As you might imagine, this stuff created quite a stir at the time, the ripples of which are still being felt today.
 A lot of the Cerebus readership dropped off at this point, both because of the text blocks and what was communicated by them.
 Dave continues with these lines of thought today, writing most recently (in the notes for Cerebus Archive Vol. 6) about how the “feminist theology” we live under makes it impossible for males to truly be men any longer.
 They’ve become feminized pets in a world where any statement or belief that doesn’t belong in the feminist theology leads to the ostracizing from society of the male who uttered it (his assessment of what happened to him after this volume).
 Effectively neutered, men are at the mercy of a society which Dave sees as different from the Cirinist takeover of Iest only by a matter of degree.

 Now, Dave writes at length about how the public thinks of him as “crazy Dave Sim, the misogynist.”
 Whereas he would consider himself to simply have more clarity than most, and certainly a more conservative or traditional philosophy of gender roles.
 I do know that he believes himself to be objectively correct in his beliefs.
 It’s also clear that he is disappointed by what he perceives to be the comics world’s view of him; Margaret Liss has started a petition on his behalf (available here) that states that the signer does not believe that Dave is a misogynist.
-Until that petition reaches 2,000 signatures, Dave won’t appear in public.
-It’s hard to say whether he particularly laments his position in that community, though—he does talk about it a lot, and as a massive comics fan, I suppose he may at least miss talking with more people in the field about the field.
+Until that petition reaches 2,000 signatures, Dave won’t consider appearing in public.
+It’s hard to say whether he particularly laments his position in that community, though—he does talk about it a lot, and as a comics fan, I suppose he may at least miss talking with more people in the field about the field.
 But he also claims to be fully content to live a fairly ascetic lifestyle as dictated by his religion, so perhaps he would accept his position even if his views were not vilified.
 Up until Reads (his essay, “Tangent,” which was explicitly written by Dave Sim rather than under a pseudonym, hadn’t been published yet) readers could wave away some of the less palatable ideas throughout the series by saying they’re just part of the story—opinions of the characters, not the author.
-In this volume, however, Dave broke down the wall between reader and author and opened himself up to direct criticism of his views.
+In this volume, however, Dave broke down the wall between reader and author and opened himself up to direct criticism of his views, pseudonym notwithstanding.

 Something that a lot of people can’t or don’t want to do is separate the art from the artist, especially if that artist has views that are antithetical to their own.
-I separate art from artists to fairly high degree—to be perfectly frank, most artists have questionable views or have acted problematically, and I’d prefer to not have my enjoyment of any art colored by the views or behavior of its creator.
+I often separate art from artists to fairly high degree—to be perfectly frank, most artists have questionable views or have acted problematically, and I’d prefer to not have my enjoyment of any art colored by the views or behavior of its creator.
 That would be a truly irrational thing, because Cerebus means the world to me and I don’t see any point of having tiny fractions of it that I don’t agree with poison the entire thing.
-There are parts of it that I don’t fully agree with (I have signed the petition), but I do understand where he’s coming from on certain points, and I have experienced some of his observations firsthand.
+There are parts of it that I don’t fully agree with (though I have signed the petition), but I do understand where he’s coming from on certain points, and I have experienced some of his observations firsthand.
 Generalization is dangerous of course, but I’ve been in a number of relationships and I think his assessment of how men and women relate to one another is humorously accurate in my experience.
 In any case, what Dave thinks and what I think and what other people think is immaterial to my enjoyment of this work.
 The controversial sections of Reads are a pretty small fraction of the full 300, and even if I don’t agree with all of it, at least it’s written well.

 Ok—back to the comic, now that I’ve thoroughly bungled my write-up of this volume.
 I’m not positive that I’ve correctly stated my position on any of this, but I’ve been sitting on it for months and want to move on.
 Next: Minds.